Besides conversion rate optimization, churn, also called customer attrition, is a reality for all businesses, particularly in the digital world.

 Given the impact of customer loyalty on profitability, the churn rate is a key strategic indicator to be aware of and to monitor closely.

 High churn means a loss of earnings

-While it is vital to maximize your conversion rate with new customers, it’s also essential to retain those who have already converted.
+While it is vital to maximize your conversion rate with new customers, it’s also essential to retain those who have already converted and tackle conversion challenges with A/B testing & customer segmentation.
 Brands know that it costs 5 to 25 times more to acquire a new customer than to retain an existing one.
 Focusing your actions on keeping your customers is much more profitable than setting out to recruit new ones.